 Warning in advance: whatever questions you might have about estimated taxes, there are no satisfying answers!
 There’s a reason they’re called “estimated”; you’re just throwing numbers in the general vicinity of an imprecise target and hoping for the best.

 That said, there are three questions people typically ask:

 - Do I need to pay estimated taxes?

 - How do I pay estimated taxes?

-**(Depending on when I last updated those links, they may point to the wrong tax year.
-A quick Google search should pull up the right form, in that case.
-It’s a 1040-ES for federal, and a, OR-40-V for Oregon.)
+*Depending on when I last updated those links, they may point to the wrong tax year.
+A quick Google search should pull up the right payment vouchers, in that case.
+They’re called 1040-ES for federal, and OR-40-V for Oregon.

 **A typical amount might be 25% of your un-taxed income towards federal taxes, and 8% to Oregon.
 Those numbers will often put you in the right ballpark, but … well, just as often, they won’t.
 Depending on your total income, you might want to up it to 35%/9%, or drop it to something like 15%/7%.